husky-helen/MObyGaze/README_Code.md

 ## Usage

 ### Preprocessing

+In order to use our code,you might need to extract the X-CLIP features.
+We used a window size of 16 and a stride of 16 as well.

-In order to use our code you might need to do some preprocessing steps on the `dataset/mobygaze_dataframe.csv` file.
+Also, you might need to do some preprocessing steps on the `dataset/mobygaze_dataframe.csv` file.
 For exemple selecting a specific annotator and/or selecting a specific label or grouping 2 labels together
 ```sh
     import pandas as pd
     df = pd.read_csv("dataset/mobygaze_dataframe.csv", sep=";", index_col=0)